-Here are the techniques and tips you need to make the perfect bowl of chili, with complex flavors and just the right balance of spicy, sweet, meaty, and bitter flavors.
+Here are the techniques and tips you need to make the perfect bowl of chili, with complex flavors and just the right balance of spicy, sweet, and meaty flavors.

 Of course, just about everyone has an opinion on what should and should not go into chili.
 Beans...or absolutely no beans?
 Ground beef or cubed meat?
 Or no meat at all?
 Are tomatoes okay?